theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 1. Avoid using handrails or touching the common walls.
 2. Frequently clean the commonly touched surfaces such as the elevator buttons.
 3. Screen outsiders who come in.
 This may be a challenge in most complexes.
 As an alternative, limit visitors.
-4. Make wearing masks compulsory in the common areas.
+4. Make wearing masks compulsory in the common areas---even for residents.
 5. Establish a protocol for professional services, such as plumbers and electricians.

 ### When outside and after returning